mijim/react-mount-animation/README.md

 <br>
 <br>

-The project has just started and you are invited to collaborate.
-You can contact me through <migueljimenezbenajes@gmail.com>.
+The project has just started and NPM has not yet been uploaded until it is well tested.
+You are invited to collaborate 😋, if you are interested, you can contact me through <migueljimenezbenajes@gmail.com>.